-Our objectives Performance measure 2014/15 2015/16 2016/17 9 - Improve the accessibility of public transport by delivering improvements to transport infrastructure Refurbishment of bus stations Peterlee Bus Station was purchased Peterlee Bus Station refurbishment underway Peterlee Bus Station refurbishment completed Comments The refurbishment of Peterlee Bus Station is now complete.
-10 - Support the local economy through the enforcement of limited waiting bays Number of PCNs issued in limited waiting bays (contravention codes 22 & 30) 699 507 424 Comments Limited waiting bays are introduced in commercial areas, providing convenient short stay parking for motorists to use the facilities on offer.
+Our objectives Performance measure 2015/16 2016/17 2017/18 9 - Improve the accessibility of public transport by delivering improvements to transport infrastructure Refurbishment of bus stations Peterlee Bus Station refurbishment underway Peterlee Bus Station refurbishment completed Continued maintenance and refurbishment Comments Continued refurbishr through regular inspe ance to all bus s tations identified 10 - Support the local economy through the enforcement of limited waiting bays Number of PCNs issued in limited waiting bays (contravention codes 22 & 30) 507 424 317 Comments Limited waiting bays are introduced in commercial areas, providing convenient short stay parking for motorists to use the facilities on offer.
 Enforcement discourages motorists from parking in the bays all day, meaning that more space is available for customers.
-11 Dreson to the Number of DCNs 11 - Preserve the historic environment of Durham City through the enforcement of the 'Historic Core Zone' Number of PCNs issued within the 'Historic Core Zone' (Market Place, Silver St, Framwellgate Bridge, Elvet Bridge, Saddler St, North Bailey, South Bailey, Owengate, Bow Lane, Dun Cow Lane) 434 543 581 Comments Durham is home to the World Heritage site of Durham Cathedral and Castle.
-The RUC and the Historic Core Zone aim to reduce traffic congestion, reduce pollution and improve air quality in the heavily pedestrianised historic streets of Durham peninsula.
-Whilst the RUC discourages access between 10:00am and 4:00pm, the Historic Core Zone restriction means that parking is only permitted in designated loading and disabled bays and reduces the requirement for yellow lines in the historic area.
-12 - Meet the needs of people with disabilities by prosecuting those who misuse Blue Badges Number of successful Blue Badge prosecutions 4 1 0 Comments Parking Services will alongside the Council's badge misuse in 2017/prosecuted through the control of the contro Corporate Fra 18.
-Anyone fo ud department to tackle blue
+11 - Preserve the historic environment of Durham City through the enforcement of the 'Historic Core Zone' Number of PCNs issued within the 'Historic Core Zone' (Market Place, Silver St, Framwellgate Bridge, Elvet Bridge, Saddler St, North Bailey, South Bailey, Owengate, Bow Lane, Dun Cow Lane) Durham is home to Castle.
+The RUC a congestion, reduce pedestrianised historic area. nd the Historic ( pollution and im ric streets of Dur between 10:00an ans that parking Core Zone aim to prove air quality tham peninsula.
+In and 4:00pm, the is only permitted oreduce traffic in the heavily Whilst the RUC ne Historic Core d in designated the historic area.
+12 - Meet the Number of needs of people with disabilities by prosecuting those who misuse Blue Badges successful Blue Badge prosecutions 1 0 7 Comments Parking Services will the Council's Corpora 2018/19.
+Anyone fou courts. ate Fraud departm ent to tackle blue badge misuse in